spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 Promises are objects that have a `.then` method.
 The `.then` method takes 2 callbacks, a success callback and an error callback.
 When one of these two callbacks returns a value or throws an exception, `.then` must behave in a way that enables stream-like chaining and simplified error handling.
-We will explain that behavior of `.then` through examples:
+Lets explain that behavior through examples:

-Instead of writing your functions to take callbacks, you write functions that `return` promises.
 Imagine that node's `fs` was wrapped to work in this manner.
 This is pretty easy to do - bluebird already does something like that with [`promisify()`][promisify].
 Then this code:

 ```js